Two-Factor Authentication (2FA) requires two components in order to login to your account:

-Once two-factor authentication is enabled, upon login, Formstack will send an authentication code to the user’s mobile device.
-Depending on the selected delivery method this code will either be generated by an application on your mobile device or sent as a text message (SMS).
+Once 2FA is enabled, upon login, Formstack will send an authentication code to the user’s mobile device.
+Depending on the selected delivery method, the code will either be generated by an application on your mobile device or sent as a text message (SMS).

 Enabling Two-Factor Authentication

-All users on a Formstack account can enable two-factor authentication on their Profile pages by clicking the “Enable” button under Two-Factor Authentication at the bottom of the page.
+All users on a Formstack account can enable 2FA on their Profile pages by navigating to their Admin page by selecting “Administration” in the product switcher.

 Next, decide whether you'd like to use an app or SMS to authenticate your login.